LHYi/Power-system-dynamics-stability-and-control/index.md

 Voltage control.
 To control the frequency, it requires the injection of the active power, which is not possible by changing the network.

-### 4. How does one characterise lightening strikes in transmission line?
+### 4. How does one characterize lightening strikes in transmission line?

-The peak value (usually in kiloampere) and the duration (typical value 1.2/50 microseconds).
+The peak value (usually in kilo-ampere) and the duration (typical value 1.2/50 microseconds).

-### 5. How does one characterise switching transient in transmission system?
+### 5. How does one characterize switching transient in transmission system?

 By the magnitude of the over voltage and the duration.
 (Typical value for 400 kV system, 2 times the rated voltage and 200~2000 microseconds)